slopjong/eclipse-artifacts/README.md

 Eclipse Artifacts
 =================

 `eclipse-artifacts` is a tool for Arch Linux which is a PKGBUILD generator for  eclipse plugins.
-You tell it the URL of the update site (the location where to download the plugin artifacts) and the tools does the rest for you and creates a ready-to-use PKGBUILD.
+You tell it the URL of the update site (the location where to download the plugin artifacts from) and the tool does the rest for you and creates a ready-to-use PKGBUILD.

 When to use this tool?